 Antiviral medications (e.g., acyclovir*, valacyclovir, and famciclovir) work best if started within 72 hours of developing the shingles rash.
 This will minimize the extent and spread of the rash and minimize the pain associated with it.
 Blisters will also crust over and heal faster.
 Antiviral medications may also help to reduce the risk of developing chronic pain from shingles.

 Talk with your pharmacist about using over-the-counter medications such as ibuprofen or naproxen for the pain associated with shingles.
-If your pain is very severe, your doctor may prescribe other types of medications (e.g., pregabalin, or narcotic pain medications such as oxycodone) to help with the pain.
+If your pain is very severe, your doctor may prescribe other types of medications (e.g., certain anti-seizure medications, corticosteroids, or narcotic pain medications such as oxycodone) to help with the pain.
 Your doctor may also recommend an ointment containing capsaicin that can help to ease the pain of shingles.